 JED Campus at SMCM

 SMCM has partnered with JED (a nonprofit focused on emotional health and the prevention of suicide) to enhance our resources for supporting student mental health.
 SMCM established an interdisciplinary, campus-wide team to implement program, policy, and system improvements.
-JED subject matter experts have provided regular consultation over the first three years to help us strengthen our wellness resources.
-SMCM is now (2025-26) entering the fourth and final year of this specific collaboration, with the goal of enhancing wellness on campus and establishing ongoing systems to proactively pursue additional improvements moving forward.
+JED subject matter experts provided regular consultation over four years to help us strengthen our wellness resources.
+SMCM JED met nearly all of its goals for enhancing wellness on campus and establishing ongoing systems to proactively pursue additional improvements moving forward.
+We are now JED alums (Summer 2026)!
+We plan to continue with the objectives we have achieved, ensuring continued focus on student wellbeing and mental health.

 Events